-The Group classifies risks into the following categories: credit risk, market risk, liquidity risk, operational risk and conduct risk.
+The Group classifies risks into the following categories: credit risk, market risk, liquidity risk, operational risk, conduct risk, reputational risk and model risk.
 This note presents information about the Group's exposure to credit risk, market risk, and liquidity risk, and its policies and processes for measuring and managing these risks.